 Eight-year-old twins Malia and Emma are very worried.
 They have just found out that their dad, Raoul, and mom, Lily, have decided to divorce and live in separate homes.
 Malia and Emma wonder where they will live.
 They are afraid that if one of their parents lives in a different house, they will hardly ever see that parent again.
 This happened to one of their friends at school.

 Raoul and Lily listen to their children’s concerns.
 They assure Malia and Emma that they both love them very much and will always be their parents.
 They also explain that the children will get to live in two houses.

 Lily and Raoul have a number of discussions and take a close look at their family’s situation to come up with a plan that is workable and best for Malia and Emma.
 They explain to Malia and Emma that they will spend alternate weeks with each parent.
 They will spend one week with mom, and they will spend the next week with dad.
 The schedule will vary a bit sometimes.
 For example, in the summer, Malia and Emma will spend a complete month with each parent.
 But they should not worry.
 Mom and dad will work together to ensure that their decisions are in Malia’s and Emma’s best interests.

-Since Malia and Emma spend at least 40% of the time with each parent, Raoul and Lily have a shared-custody arrangement for child support purposes.
+Since Malia and Emma spend at least 40% of the time with each parent, Raoul and Lily have a shared parenting time arrangement for child support purposes.

-It is possible that you will have different parenting arrangements for each child of the marriage.
-If that is the case, figuring out child support could be more complex and you may want to talk to a lawyer to help you with your specific situation.
+It is possible that you will have different parenting time arrangements for each child of the marriage.
+If that is the case, figuring out child support could be more complex and you may want to talk to a legal adviser to help you with your specific situation.

 Remember, the terms used here are for child support purposes.
-You may use different terms in your custody and access arrangements.
-You may find it helpful to refer to the publication Making Plans: A guide to parenting arrangements after separation or divorce.
+You may use different terms in your parenting agreement.
+You may find it helpful to read the publication Making Plans: A guide to parenting arrangements after separation or divorce.
 It has information on different types of parenting arrangements and terms that may be used.